agilecustoms/release/README.md

 For example, for repository with terraform code only - no binaries, just add git tag<br>
 Version will be automatically generated based on latest version tag + commit messages<br>
-Ex: if latest tag is `1.2.3` and there is a single commit `fix: JIRA-123`, then the new tag will be `1.2.4`.
+Ex: if the latest tag is `1.2.3` and there is a single commit `fix: JIRA-123`, then the new tag will be `1.2.4`.
 Also tags `1`, `1.2` and `latest` will be overwritten to point to the same commit as `1.2.4`

 Adding/overwriting tags write access.
 It can be done in two ways: